AVAILABLE 24/7. SE HABLA ESPAÑOL

 2. Brake Safety Lock Issues

 Most modern cars have a safety feature that prevents you from accidentally shifting gears while you’re parked.
-This safety feature requires you to press the brake to shift out of park.
+This safety feature requires you to press the brake to shift out of Park.

 It’s possible for this shift lock release to fail, making it impossible to move out of park even if you depress the brake.
 Some cars have emergency procedures outlined in their handbooks that can help you move your car out of park when the shift lock release fails.
+However, there is also the possibility that your shift lock solenoid is damaged and needs repair.

 3. Transmission Fluid Problems